Frequently Asked Questions (FAQ)

 Q. How are the three presenting charities chosen?

-A. Each nominated charity is vetted by the Vancouver Foundation to ensure at least one year in existence and appropriate charitable status.
-The charity names are put into a hat and three organizations are drawn at random well in advance of a quarterly meeting.
-The three organizations are invited to give a short five-minute presentation at the meeting.
-If a charity declines, or is unable to present, another charity is chosen from the database.
-The identity of the three presenting charities is not revealed until the meeting is underway.
+A. Each nominated charity is verified by the Vancouver Foundation to ensure charitable status and at least one year of operations.
+The leadership team selects three charities by theme (such as arts, education, or health) in advance of each meeting.
+These charities are invited to give a five-minute presentation at the meeting.
+If a charity cannot attend or declines, another charity is selected instead.
+The charities are not revealed until the meeting.

 Q. Can a charity nominate itself?